 While Indonesia remains a net energy exporter, its imports of oil and oil products have been rapidly increasing in recent years.
-This resource-rich archipelagic nation is the world’s fourth-largest producer of coal and the largest coal exporter.
+This resource-rich archipelagic nation is the world’s fourth-largest producer of coal and a top coal exporter.
 Indonesia is also Southeast Asia’s biggest gas supplier, with exports accounting for roughly 45% of its production.
 Globally, Indonesia is the tenth-largest gas producer and the seventh-largest exporter of liquefied natural gas (LNG).
 In terms of renewable energy, Indonesia is the largest producer of biofuels in the world, and is increasingly scaling up efforts to exploit its extensive renewable energy potential, particularly in geothermal power (all data is as of 2014).

 Indonesia and the IEA have built a strong bilateral partnership over the past years.
 Current collaboration covers a broad range of energy areas with a view to strengthen Indonesia’s energy policy and to address global as well as domestic energy challenges.
 At the IEA Ministerial meeting in 2015, Indonesia became one of the first countries to activate Association status with the Agency.

 Indonesia's activation of Assocation status was not its first involvement at a Ministerial meeting; the country has been invited to IEA Ministerial meetings since 2011.
-The strong partnership between Indonesia and the IEA was fostered under a Joint Programme of Work that spells out the areas of substantive cooperation between Indonesia and the IEA, and also provides a roadmap for future technical engagement.
+The strong partnership between Indonesia and the IEA was fostered under a Joint Programme of Work that spells out the areas of substantive co-operation between Indonesia and the IEA, and also provides a roadmap for future technical engagement.